pourmalek/covir2/Variable name structure.md

 * Ven: Ventilated [DELP]
 * Ven: Vent need (invasive Ventilation needed by day) [IHME]

-* DayDea_multip_ "Daily deaths scaled (times means of cases by deaths) only for visualization JOHN" [JOHNEMR] This one is a deviation from the overarching nomenclature rules.

 Example: The -varname- DayIcdMeRaA03S01V07 carries -varlabel- "Daily ICU demand Mean A03 S01 V07".
 It is the daily ICU demand, mean estimate, in study A03 (IMPE), scenario 1, model version 7.